Windows 11 23H2 new features and changes (September 2023 update)

 You can manage these new features from Settings > Personalization > Start and turn on or off the “Show account-related notifications” toggle switch.
 Or, to manage web link suggestions, turn on or off the “Show websites from your browsing history” toggle switch.

 Finally, in the European Economic Area (EEA), users will now require consent to share data between Windows and other signed-in Microsoft services.
-If you don’t consent, some functionality in Windows features may be unavailable, for example, certain types of file recommendations under “Recommended” on the Start menu.
+If you don’t consent, some functionality features may be unavailable, for example, certain types of file recommendations under “Recommended” on the Start menu.

 New Windows Backup app